Our Best Zero Waste Swaps

 Substitute single-use diapers for cloth ones!

-Use hand-me-downs/second-hand toys from friends or opt for baby toys made from ethical materials like sustainably-sourced wood, upcycled plastic, or natural rubber.
+Choose hand-me-downs or second-hand toys, or go for ones made from ethical materials like sustainably sourced wood, upcycled plastic, or natural rubber.

 Pets